tier4/caret_doc/docs/design/software_architecture/caret_analyze.md

 There are several types of components; executor, node, callback and topic.
 CARET serves a class to each type of component and manages them in `architecture` package.

-A target application, which is represented with `architecture` class, has several sub sub components.
-A `architecture`-based object has several types of sub components as well.
+A target application, which is represented with `architecture` class, has several sub components.
+An `architecture`-based object has several types of sub components as well.

 <prettier-ignore-start>
 !!!
 Info